McCaskill asked black leaders to push back on criticism of her campaign. No one would.

 McCaskill is widely considered one of the most vulnerable Senate Democrats going into the 2018 midterm elections.
 Her predicament with African American communities in her state is illustrative of the broader challenge the Democratic Party faces as it struggles to find a winning formula in the age of Trump: Can the party make a strong, populist appeal to white, working-class Trump voters without alienating its base, including minorities and immigrants?

-McCaskill has held more than 60 town halls since the beginning of last year, a fact her campaign regularly highlights as evidence of her willingness to listen to Missourians.
+McCaskill has held more than 50 town halls in less than a year, a fact her campaign regularly highlights as evidence of her willingness to listen to Missourians.

 Of those gatherings, however, only a few have been held in predominantly African American communities in the state’s urban centers, St. Louis and Kansas City.